DanielSebastin/TICTACTOE/README.md

 python application.py --config config.ini --mode service --endpoint dynamodb.ap-south-2.amazonaws.com --serverPort 5000
 ```

+USE THIS COMMAND IN YOUR EC2 LINUX TERMINAL INORDER TO HOST YOUR FLASK APPLICATION:
+python2.7 application.py --config config.ini --mode service --endpoint dynamodb.ap-south-2.amazonaws.com --serverPort 5000

 Then Open browser and enter **http://instance-public-ip:5000/** and enter to access the application.